zwave-js/node-zwave-js/docs/api/controller.md

 isHealNetworkActive: boolean
 ```

-Returns whether or not the network or a node is currently being healed.
+Returns whether the network or a node is currently being healed.

 ## Controller events